descoped/descoped-devmode-plugin/README.md

 `mvn clean install -DskipTests -Pmojo`

+# Release consideration

+Before performing a new release, make sure to:

+1) Update to the latest version (first entry of hotswapReleaseList) in MockHelper
+2) Make sure to run all tests locally to ensure that the hotswap agent matches your JDK
+3) Issue the test steps above first

 ## Known limitations

 * This project has not been tested on Windows.
 Only Linux is supported and partially MacOS.